LoopPerfect/buckaroo/README.md

 ## As a Developer

+> Hey! 👋
+>
+> Future developments are happening on the [`buckaroo-redux`](https://github.com/LoopPerfect/buckaroo/tree/buckaroo-redux) branch.
+>
+> Keep an eye out for issues marked [buckaroo-redux](https://github.com/LoopPerfect/buckaroo/issues?q=is%3Aopen+is%3Aissue+label%3Abuckaroo-redux) in the tracker.

 If you would like to develop Buckaroo, then you will need to install [Buck](https://buckbuild.com/setup/getting_started.html) on your system.

 Then to build: